act-rules/act-rules.github.io/_rules/document-has-instrument-to-main-ye5d6e.md

 [at the end]: #at-the-end 'Definition of At the End of a block'
 [block of content]: #block-of-content 'Definition of Block of Content'
 [block of repeated content]: #block-of-repeated-content 'Definition of Block of Repeated Content'
-[bypass blocks]: https://act-rules.github.io/rules/cf77f2 'Rule Bypass Blocks of Content'
+[bypass blocks]: https://act-rules.github.io/rules/cf77f2 'Rule Bypass Blocks of Repeated Content'
 [document]: https://dom.spec.whatwg.org/#concept-document 'DOM definition of Document'
 [document has main]: https://act-rules.github.io/rules/b40fd1 'Rule Document Has a Main Landmark'
 [flat tree]: https://drafts.csswg.org/css-scoping/#flat-tree 'CSS Definition of Flat Tree'